The ERP market can be a confusing place.

-5. Over 97% of companies were considering a cloud-based solution.
+5. Almost 97% of companies were considering a cloud-based solution.

 The rise of cloud-based software has been the subject of much debate, and our data supports that it has begun to dominate the ERP market.

-The preference for cloud-based systems vs on-premise ERP has shifted with less than 3% of businesses specifically searching for an on-premise solution.
-Whereas, over 60% of businesses were looking exclusively at cloud-based solutions.
+The preference for cloud-based systems vs on-premise ERP has shifted with only 3% of businesses specifically searching for an on-premise solution.
+Whereas, over 55% of businesses were looking exclusively at cloud-based solutions.

 Interestingly, a significant portion of companies don’t list a preference for a cloud or on-premise solution which could indicate the hosting method of the system has less significance to a large number of businesses now.